austinsamsel/airheight/source/blog/2015-07-08-go-up-state.html.markdown

 Get it?
 Okay, cool.

-So not only does Up State get your website launched, but it'll be a **high quality**, **mobile-responsive** website, built in just one week.
+Not only does Up State get your website launched, but it'll be a **high quality**, **mobile-responsive** website, built in just one week.
 There's no quotes, no haggling, no weird stuff, just a flat-rate price of $999.

-So if you get your website in the Up State then you can go upstate, meaning, you can get away and go chill in a log cabin or splash around in a waterfall because now you have all this free time you — or you could, you know, just put the extra time into working on your business, too.

-So that's Up State.
+That's Up State.

 ## Is this for me?